Creating an RSS feed using the Views module in the Drupal Content Management System

-One of the most important features of modern web sites is the ability to provide a summary of key information as an RSS (Really Simple Syndication) feed.
+One of the most important features of modern web sites is the ability to provide a summary of key information as an RSS (Really Simple Syndication_)_ feed.
 These can be accessed by a growing number of modern browsers, eg Firefox 2.0 onwards, Internet Explorer 7.0 onwards, as well as news readers programmes and the Thunderbird email client.
 You can even read them on mobile phones.
+So if you want to be taken seriously in today’s web 2.0 world, you need your own RSS news feed!

-Alternatively, you can create a feed with specific information.
-For this you need to create a bespoke view using the Views module.
-If you don’t know how to do this, then you need to read my previous article in this series (Part 3).
+By default Drupal automatically creates a feed for the whole website.
+But you can generate your own RSS feed In Drupal using the Views module to create a bespoke view If you don’t know how to do this, then you need to read my previous article in this series (Part 3).
 Once you have created a query, you can create an rss feed from it.

 1. Create the RSS view